Taxation in Switzerland: Direct taxes on natural persons

 All people resident in Switzerland are liable for the taxation of their worldwide income and assets, except on the income and wealth from foreign business or real estate, or where tax treaties limit double taxation.
-For tax purposes, residence may also arise if a person stays in Switzerland for 30 days, or for 90 days if he or she does not work.
+For tax purposes, residence tax may arise if a person stays in Switzerland for 30 days, or for 90 days if he/she does not work.
 Moreover, non-residents are also taxed on certain Swiss assets or on the income from certain Swiss sources, such as from real estate, permanent business establishments or pensions.
 The income and assets of spouses are pooled and taxed jointly, but at a lower rate to offset the effects of tax progression.
 Generally, Switzerland offers "an advantageous tax system" (as per Lindemannlaw consultants).

 Income tax

 Either a progressive or proportional income tax is levied by the Confederation and by the cantons on the income of natural persons.
 The income tax is imposed as a payroll tax on foreign workers without a permanent residence (C) permit, and in the form of a withholding tax on certain transient persons, such as foreign musicians performing in Switzerland.

 Taxable income includes all funds accruing to a person from all sources, in principle without deduction of losses or expenses, and including the rental value of a house lived in by its owner.
 However, capital gains on private property (such as profits from the sale of shares) are tax-free, except where the cantons levy a tax on real estate capital gains.
 Certain expenses are also deductible.
 These include social security or pension fund payments, expenses related to the gain of income (such as employment expenses and maintenance costs of real estate) and alimonies.
 Gifts and inheritances are also exempt from the income tax, but are subject to separate cantonal taxes.

 Non-working foreigners resident in Switzerland may choose to pay a lump-sum tax instead of the normal income tax.
 The tax, which is generally much lower than the normal income tax, is nominally levied on the taxpayer's living expenses, but in practice (which varies from canton to canton), it is common to use five times or seven times the rent paid by the taxpayer as a basis for the lump-sum taxation.

 In 2011, the federal income tax varied from a bracket of 1% (for single tax payers) and 0.77% (for married taxpayers) to the maximum rate of 11.5%.
 Individuals earning below 13,600 and couples earning below 27,000 Swiss francs were exempt.
-On cantonal level, tax rates varies heavily, Obwalden adapted a 1.8% flat tax on all personal income following a cantonal referendum in 2007.
+On cantonal level, tax rates vary heavily, Obwalden adapted a 1.8% flat tax on all personal income following a cantonal referendum in 2007.
 In most cantons, the rate is proportional with a maximum rate of 6.5% in Bern, whereas in Zurich it was 13% and in Geneva 17.58-.76% (depending upon taxes as single or jointly).